vandycknick/blog/2022/2022-01-28-writing-a-container-runtime-from-scratch-in-typescript.md

 run [ "ps", "aux" ]
 ```

-I highly recommend running any of the following code snippets in a Virtual machine.
-While 99% of the code we'll write is rather harmless, there is a small section in this post that could cause permanent data loss if you manage to get a few wires crossed.
-Thats exactly why the `Vagrantfile` is there, it allows me to provide a safe pretested environment.
-Don't worry if you don't know Vagrant or have never heard about it before.
-In essence, Vagrant is similar to Docker, but instead of creating containers with Vagrant you end up with full-blown virtual machines.
-You can easily get it installed from [here](https://www.vagrantup.com/), and a simple `vagrant up` followed by a `vagrant ssh` allows you to follow along with the rest of the article without issues.

 ## Shielding of a process with namespaces

-Namespaces are the Linux kernel feature that enables the containerization of a process.
+Namespaces are the Linux kernel feature that enables the containerization of a Linux process.
 First introduced back in 2002 with Linux 2.4.19, the idea behind a namespace is to wrap specific global system resources in an abstraction layer.
 This abstraction layer makes it appear as if processes within a namespace have their own isolated set of resources.
 Different process groups can have different sets of namespaces applied to them.
 Initially only the mount namespaces existed but over time more of them got added to the kernel and at the moment there are seven distinct namespaces available:

 | Namespace | Flag            | Page                   | Isolates                             |
 | --------- | --------------- | ---------------------- | ------------------------------------ |